villekalliomaki/homelab_server/docs/containers.md

 If a service consists of multiple containers in a single pod, only the pod should have it's network mode set to pasta.
 The containers will inherit the network configuration from the pod.
 If the containers have networks settings defined, they won't be able to comminnicate with each other.

-# Rootless podman

-All services have their own non-root user, which is used to run all the podman containers related to that service.
-Every service should be its own self contained system, unless it provides something to other services, like LDAP.

 # Naming

 All playbooks directly in `./services` have to be the same name as the service user, because the file names are used to generate scripts and other playbooks.

+# Monitoring

+A podman exporter instance is created to all service users, with the ports being generated from the list of service playbook files.

 # Troubleshooting